Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/implement_data_loader.md

 We need to implement a class that inherits from `DataReader`, this class includes two important objects `loader_` and `parser_`, which inherits from `Dataset` and `Parser` separately.

-- `loader_` 's job is to read data from the file system to buffer.
-The Op's author build the logic by overriding the `Next` function.
+- `loader_` 's job is to load data from the file system to buffer.
+The Op's author build the logic by overriding the `Next` method.
 - `parser_` 's job is to set the data in buffer to Op's output.
-The Op's author build the logic by overriding the `Parser` function.
+The Op's author build the logic by overriding the `Parser` method.

-When Data Reader Op works, it will call the relative function in `loader_` to open files in the file system, and then call the `Next` function in `loader_` to read data from the file system according to the logic built by Op's author.
+When Data Reader Op works, it will call the relative method in `loader_` to open files in the file system, and then call the `Next` method in `loader_` to read data from the file system according to the logic built by Op's author.

 The pseudocode below shows the class relationship and the calling procedure.
-The actual code is more complicated than the pseudocode and it's not a one-to-one relationship:
+The actual code is more complicated and it is not the exact corresponding relationship:

 ```c++
 class DataReader{